solmak97/GMMReg_Extension/README.md

  x1 & y1 &1 & 0 &0 \\
  x2 & y2 & 0 & 1 & 0\\
  x3 & y3 & 0 & 0 & 1\\
 \end{bmatrix}
 ```

-we assume that each point represents one class.For this example we have three datapoints associated with three classes.
+We assume that each point represents one class.For this example we have three datapoints associated with three classes.

 #### **transforms**
 The affine transformation between shapes is defined by three basic transformations: rotation, translation and scaling.
 In the case of 2D shapes for instance, the latent variable